TuanaCelik/TuanaCelik/README.md

 I'm a Developer Advocate from Istanbul, currently based in Amsterdam and working at [deepset](https://github.com/deepeset-ai).
 I work on [Haystack](https://haystack.deepset.ai) which is our open-source NLP framework, and spend most of my day dwelling on our community Discord or public repositories..

-- 🎓 Studied Computer Science at the University of Bristol
+🎓 Studied Computer Science at the University of Bristol
-- 💻 Started off as a software engineer, now I ❤️ devrel
+💻 Started off as a software engineer, now I 🥑
-- ☀️ I prefer the sun...always
+☀️ I prefer the sun...always
-- 🧠 Always learning more about NLP
+🧠 Always learning more about NLP

 ## 💜 Let's Connect!
 <a href="https://twitter.com/tuanacelik" target="_blank"><img alt="Twitter" src="https://img.shields.io/badge/twitter-%231DA1F2.svg?&style=for-the-badge&logo=twitter&logoColor=white" /></a>